Best Laptop for Game Development

 The Best Laptop for So.
 Much.
 Storage.

 With cloud saving, having massive amounts of local storage isn’t as important as before – for the casual user.
-With game development, you’re working with huge files and massive projects that will eat up storage like PacMan eats cherries, so you want as much as you can get.

 The SSD (solid-state drive) is the current favorite option for storage because it is lighter, more efficient, and faster than the traditional spinning HDDs (hard disk drives).
 SSDs are also quieter and more reliable than conventional HDDs.